zwhiteley-sky/express-router/README.md

     - A key named error
     - A value containing the list of errors caught
     - In any other case, respond with the list of all the users including the newly added user
 10. Test your endpoints using Postman.
-Try to add a user without a name, or a fruit without a color.
+Try to add a user without a name or a fruit without a color.
 11. In `index.test.js`, create unit tests for the functionality that you constructed above.

+## Extension Problems 🚀
+1. For the `POST /users` route within the array `[]`, include a second item that checks that the `"age"` in the `request.body` is not empty and doesn’t only contain whitespace.
+2. For the `POST /fruits` route within the array `[]`, include a second item that checks that the `"name"` in the request.body is not empty and doesn’t only contain whitespace.
+3. Update the `PUT /users/:id` and `PUT fruits/:id` routes with server side validation like you did for the `POST` routes.
+4. Within the same `POST /users route`, use Express Validator to check that the value added to the "name" field has a length between 5 and 15 characters.
+5. Within the same `POST /fruits` route, use Express Validator to check that the value added to the "name" field has a length between 5 and 20 characters.